 As a general rule, you should only ask for scopes which your application needs and avoid asking for access to unnecessary ones.
 Users more readily grant access to limited, clearly described scopes.

-Below are listed all the available permissions for both Sign in with Coinbase application and API keys.
-For more information to understand which permission is required for a specific API action/endpoint, please follow our
+Below are listed all the available scopes for both Sign in with Coinbase application and API keys.
+For more information to understand which permission is required for a specific API action/endpoint, follow our

 API reference which includes Permissions section under each endpoint.